bharatchudasama/algorithms/README.md

 # algorithms

-all algorithms i know of
+all algorithms i know of will be uploaded here.
+Please wait patiently